 Breastfeeding is tough whether you’re able to get it down or not.
-There’s a LOT of learning to be done before you start nursing then even more once you actually have a newborn there to figure out the right latch, pumping and everything else that connects to the fact that you’re breastfeeding.
-But I actually learned a few things after I stopped nursing my first born that I really didn’t expect.
+There’s a LOT of learning to be done before you start nursing then even more once you actually have a newborn there to figure out the right latch, pumping, and everything else that connects to the fact that you’re breastfeeding.
+But I actually learned a few things after I stopped nursing my firstborn that I really didn’t expect.
 Things that weren’t covered in my nursing manuals or discussed by consultants.

 I’m Glad It’s Over

 The idea of being glad it’s over may make you laugh, or it may make you cry.
 For me, it’s a little of both.
 I was very set on breastfeeding before my daughter was born and then became a totally attached nursing parent once she was here.
-I had everyone in my life tell me to stop nursing all the time (awful) and even doctors telling me to stop once I reached the 1-year milestone.
+I had everyone in my life tell me to stop nursing all the time (awful) and even doctors told me to stop once I reached the 1-year milestone.
 I wanted to let my daughter decide when to wean and somehow made it to 4.5 years after initially just wanting to make it to 6 months.
 Yea.

 When she was 3.5/4 years my breasts changed and didn’t want to be nursed anymore (I thought we would stop at 2).
 It was like a repulsion, which is really sad because I had worked so hard to breastfeed before, and it was great bonding for the two of us.
 But when we finally worked out our weaning situation it was so nice to be able to start a bedtime routine that allowed me to actually do things while she slept.
 It was nice to know I could spend one night away from her and it would be OK.